8n8/trux/README.md

 5. Maths.
 Trux adds lots of little conveniences to writing maths, like adding a # before variables to make them bold, and automatically aligning multi-line equations nicely.
 6. Cross-references.
 Trux automatically puts in the type of thing the cross-reference points to, so if you refer to an equation, it says "eq.
 10", or "table 5" for a table etc, rather than just the number on its own.
 7. Citations.
 When referring to external references, like books or webpages, all you need is a biblatex file called 'ref.bib' in the same directory, and you can just use 'cite' in Trux to refer to them, without worrying about whether to use biber or biblatex or whether to run pdflatex before biber and all that.
-8. Junk files.
-Latex generates loads of extra files while running, like .aux and .log files.
-I think that these can save some time on future runs, but not enough that I have ever noticed it.
-I find that these clutter up my filesystem, and I have to have a separate directory for each project.
-Trux deletes them all after every run of Latex, so the only files that you see are the source file and the pdf file.
-9. Number of runs.
+8. Number of runs.
 Often in Latex it is not enough to just run 'pdflatex' once.
 You have to run it several times to generate all the cross-references etc.  It's even worse if there are external references, as various commands have to be run in the correct order.
 Trux uses latexmk, which does all the correct runs automatically.
-10. Trux also runs continuously once it has been started.
+9. Trux also runs continuously once it has been started.
 It constantly watches the source file and runs whenever it is saved.
-11. Trux always uses the microtype package, which improves the word spacing and line breaking.
+10. Trux always uses the microtype package, which improves the word spacing and line breaking.
-12. In my opinion, Latex has terrible error messages.
+11. In my opinion, Latex has terrible error messages.
 It outputs a huge wall of meaningless text with an obscure error message hidden somewhere inside it.
 Trux has really clear, simple error messages.

 # Complete set of usage examples